someengineering/resoto.com/docs/how-to/alerting/set-up-discord-notifications.md

 ---
-sidebar_label: Discord Notification
+sidebar_label: Set Up Discord Notifications
+sidebar_custom_props:
+  tags: [Discord]
 ---

-# Notify via Discord
+# How to Set Up Discord Notifications

+## Introduction

+Resoto constantly monitors your infrastructure, and can alert you to any detected issues.

+One way to receive these notifications is via [Discord](https://discord.com).
+In this guide, we will configure Resoto to send alerts to a Discord text channel.

-## Tags:
+## Prerequisites

-- Cloud provider independent
-- Notification
+-

-## Problem Description

-Resoto is able to actively search for issues in your cloud.
-You need a communication channel to inform people about issues that popped up.

-## Provided Solution
+## Sending Alerts

-Send the result of a query to a dedicated Discord channel.
-Refine message and content to be sent.

-## Steps to follow

 Resoto ships with a custom command called `discord` which is able to send the result of a search to a Discord channel.
 In order to use this command you need to set up a Discord webhook in the [Integrations Section](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) and copy the webhook URL.